ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

-The object ``s`` is constructed using a serialization of the scisheet that is written at the time of module export. scisheets are serialized in a JSON format with file names have the extension ``.scish``.
+The object ``s`` is constructed using a serialization of the scisheet that is written at the time of function export. scisheets are serialized in a JSON format to a file that has the extension ``.scish``.

 We see that prologue formulas can be lengthy scripts.